quicwg/multipath/draft-ietf-quic-multipath.md

 requests the peer to stop sending packets with the corresponding Path Identifier.

-When sending or receiving a PATH_ABANDON frame, endpoints SHOULD wait for at least three times the current Probe Timeout (PTO) interval as defined in
-{{Section 6.2 of QUIC-RECOVERY}} after the last packet was sent on the path, before sending the MP_RETIRE_CONNECTION_ID frame for all the corresponding Connection IDs used for this path.
+When sending or receiving a PATH_ABANDON frame, endpoints SHOULD wait for at least three times the current Probe Timeout (PTO) interval after the last packet was sent on the path, as defined in {{Section 6.2 of QUIC-RECOVERY}}, before sending the MP_RETIRE_CONNECTION_ID frame for all the corresponding connection IDs used for this path.
 This is inline with the requirement of {{Section 10.2 of QUIC-TRANSPORT}}
 to ensure that paths close cleanly and that delayed or reordered packets are properly discarded.